Martin

 the conductivity decrease by up to a factor of 20 at low flow

-rates (down to “potable” levels) in a device with a 500 micron gap
+rates (down to “potable” levels) in a device with a 500 micron

-improve the energy efficiency and concentration reduction.
-FIGS.
+dramatically improve the energy efficiency and concentration

-increase in bulk resistance before and after passing through the
+electrodes showing the increase in bulk resistance before and

-device, indicating strong depletion of the mobile ions.
+after passing through the device, indicating strong depletion of

 In this first device, the outlet gap of 500 microns (half of the

-frit thickness of 1 mm) was overly wide, thereby allowing much of
+frit thickness of 1 mm) was overly wide, thereby allowing much

-depleted zone.
+the depleted zone.
 As a result, the salt (copper sulfate)

 concentration was only reduced by a factor of 20 from brackish